leninhasda/blog-resources/posts/8_git-pushing-a-local-branch-to-remote-with-a-different-name.md

 author: Lenin Hasda
 ---

-Most of the time when I push local git changes to remote I do something like git push origin master or git push origin branch-name .
-But there are time when you might need to push local branch to remote but with a different name.
+Most of the time when I push local git changes to remote I do something like `git push origin master` or `git push origin branch-name`.
+But there are times when you might need to push local branch to remote but with a different name.
 Well you can do that with following line:

 ```
 git push origin local-branch-name:remote-branch-name